mongodb/specifications/source/sessions/driver-sessions.rst

 #. killSessions to end an earlier operation would surprisingly also end a
    later operation.
 #.
-An otherwise unrelated operation that just happens to use that same session
+An otherwise unrelated operation that just happens to use that same server
-   will potentially block waiting for the previous operation to complete.
+   session will potentially block waiting for the previous operation to complete.
 For example, a transactional write will block a subsequent transactional write.

 TODO: Justify why we allow applications to continue using an explicit session after a network error.